 For a reliable valuation of your possessions, you will have to apply to an Appraiser/Valuer.
 If it concerns Wines or Spirits, ‘ Wijntaxaties’ will give clarity about the true value. ‘each bottle has a story of his own, with different values.
 We can tell the difference.’

-Andes is a Chartered Valuer.
+Andes is a Registered Valuer.
 His Certificate of Personal Competence is the highest guarantee for expertise: Hobéon SKO is accredited by the Counsel of Accreditation in accordance the ISO-17024 norm, number: 029532

 Andes is member of:

-- College of Chartered Brokers & Appraisers in Wine,
+- College of Registered Brokers & Appraisers in Wine,

 - Federation of Appraisers, Brokers & Auctioneers